lm3nitro/Projects/Splunk-Ubuntu.md

 ![Pasted image 20240328172334](https://github.com/lm3nitro/Projects/assets/55665256/4de4e42a-517e-467b-bbf4-2fc6821a3f0d)

-I then navigated to my Splunk via web browser on port 8000 and was presented with the login screen:
+I then navigated to my Splunk via the web browser on port 8000 and was presented with the login screen:

 ![Pasted image 20240331163727](https://github.com/lm3nitro/Projects/assets/55665256/c00077b2-1112-4d8c-bd2e-20150db8941d)

-Now that Splunk is installed, I wanted to login and check the CPU and verify that everything is working properly.
+I will go ahead and check the CPU and verify that everything is working properly.

 ## Splunk CPU

-Here is the the CPU whe I initially installed Splunk.
-Everything looks good.
+Here is the the CPU when I initially installed Splunk.
+Everything is good.
 ![Pasted image 20240331163921](https://github.com/lm3nitro/Projects/assets/55665256/6336f681-7a6f-4847-b96d-f29559a28753)

 ![Pasted image 20240331163943](https://github.com/lm3nitro/Projects/assets/55665256/d9db6d4d-e406-4534-806c-873a7ca71f57)

 ## Download and Install Add-Ons for Splunk

-Now that we have our Splunk up and running, we will then need to install some add-ons.
+Now that I have my Splunk instance up and running, I then proceeded to install some add-ons.
 Add-ons extend Splunk's functionality and allows for integration with various data sources and technologies.
 In my lab, I will be collecting data from Zeek, Palo Alto, Suricata, and Squid Proxy.

 ![Pasted image 20240328174901](https://github.com/lm3nitro/Projects/assets/55665256/f6998ff3-8dd6-4997-835e-dd9bccba8cd9)

 ![Pasted image 20240328175008](https://github.com/lm3nitro/Projects/assets/55665256/b9655edc-a64f-4878-aaaa-86258f723959)